 Inline immersion heaters usually operate in a sealed system as they often work with dangerous and corrosive chemicals.
-The process starts with liquid going through an opening, where it is heated before being returned to the original chamber or pipe.
+The process starts with liquid going through an opening.
+It is heated there before being returned to the original chamber or pipe.
 This will allow even and quick heating, maintaining the liquid’s flow and viscosity.
 The heaters are available with RTV or thermocouple sensors that take care of the heating process by controlling the temperature.

-Of course, every industry has its own unique requirements which has resulted in a wide range of immersion heaters available in the market so that companies can order the most suitable type.
+Of course, every industry has its own unique requirements.
+As a result, there’s a wide range of immersion heaters available in the market so that companies can order the most suitable type.

 While purchasing an inline heater, consider the following factors: